Image via Canva

 The lawsuit was filed given grievances over how over 1,800 petition signers signatures were rejected.

-The plaintiffs raising over $20,000 in but days via primarily an online fundraising campaign of mostly mostly modest donation and so was able to retain Harvard Law School student and a faculty member to argue case for short money.
+The plaintiffs raised over $20,000 in but days via primarily an online fundraising campaign of mostly mostly modest donation and were so able to retain Harvard Law School studentd and a faculty member to argue their case for short money.

 Defense council c/o the firm of Dewey, Cheatum, and Howe